Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 - Target 2s 1.2735 to 1.2900 = 165 Pips

 Now not all trades are going to go as well as this but remember what we said earlier in the article about risk vs reward.
 In this case our risk (stop losses) was 30 pips and our reward was 90+ Pips.
 That’s a 3:1 reward:risk.
-Once we hit our first targets we moved our stop losses back up to even protecting the profit we had made already meaning if the price did go down then we would have closed out where we entered at 1.2765.
+Once we hit our first targets we moved our stop losses back up to even protecting the profit.
+Even if the price did go down then we would have closed out where we entered at 1.2765.

-This is the essence behind the First Forex Profits structured trading course, you want to look for positions where you expect support and resistance to hold and bounce back to one another.
+This is the essence behind the First Forex Profits structured trading course.
+You want to look for positions where you expect support and resistance to hold and bounce back.

 Momentum is another key element to a successful trade.
+This is a huge area we teach in our currency trading for beginners course called First Forex Profits.
 If a pair goes up (buy/long) very fast, this shows a lot of strength and momentum.
 If we then see a pullback by this pair that takes a long time and is very slow and shallow (if the initial move is 100% and the pullback only 20%) then we know the strength is still with the buy side and we should be looking to get a long.

 You also want to understand the way the market is going generally too though.
 If you can catch the larger move, instead of having a 1.5:1 or 2:1 reward to risk, you can get a 5:1 or even a 7/8:1.